 2.6.
 Sensitive Demographic Information

-Every individual has their identity and their private life, nobody has the right to hinder that privacy.
+Every individual has their identity and private life.
+Nobody has the right to hinder that privacy.
 If we are to use Google Analytics for the advertisement features, then we become solely responsible for their protection of data legislation.

-We can only share any kind of sensitive information if we have the consent of the visitors to our website.
+We can only share any sensitive information if we have the visitors’ consent to our website.
 Google Analytics cannot provide accurate demographic information.

-If anyone is using Google Analytics ad features they should abide by this policy.
+Anyone using Google Analytics ad features should abide by this policy.
 Without the consent of the user, they should not break data that has been bonded with the website.

 2.7.
 Racial or Ethnic Information

-Today’s world believes in equality, but deep down we are all connected to our roots.
-For every person, their information is private and they wish to keep it safe.
-Prohibiting the collection of any data related to the user’s race, ethnicity, or other protected characteristics.
+Today’s world believes in equality, but we are all connected to our roots deep down.
+Every person’s information is private, and if they wish to keep it safe, they prohibit data collection related to the user’s race, ethnicity, or other protected characteristics.

-Google Analytics doesn’t create user profiles to keep an eye on people visiting the web pages or an application.
+Google Analytics doesn’t create user profiles to monitor people visiting web pages or applications.

 It is not permissible to use this for displaying ads that may rely on sensitive information such as health, ethnicity, sexual orientation, and so on.